bwu62/stat240-revamp/docs/04-data-frames.md

 Note the following:

  - The syntax inside `tibble()` is always `column_name = vector_of_data, next_column_name = next_vector_of_data, ...` where each vector must be the same length.
- - The vectors do not have to be pre-created; you canc reate them as you go along.
+ - The vectors do not have to be pre-created; you can create them as you go along.
  - You can reference another column immediately after creating it inside the function, e.g. `date_of_birth` was created, and then immediately used on the next line to help create `age` (by the way `age` here is approximately computed as number of days since birth divided by 365.24, the approximate number of days in a year, then rounded down following convention).
  - Data frames can, and almost always do contain many columns each with a different type.
 However, as usual a single column---which is still a vector!---can only contain a SINGLE type of data inside it, e.g. you cannot have a column with both numbers and characters simultaneously.
  - Printing the df by either just writing it on a new line, or with the `print()` function (same thing) will show not only the first few rows, but also other info like